Vipindev-ops/vipindev-ops/README.md

 Here are some ideas to get you started:

-AUTHOR---Vipin Tomar From Utter Predesh
+AUTHOR---Vipin Tomar (DevOps) From Utter Predesh